Bachelor of Early Childhood and Primary Education

 Course rules

-To complete the Bachelor of Early Childhood and Primary Education students must pass 32 credit points and meet the following course rules to be eligible to graduate:
+To complete the Bachelor of Early Childhood and Primary Education you must pass 32 credit points.
+This includes:

-- ELN010 Australian Literacy Test (0-credit-point compulsory unit) in their first year of study
+- ELN010 Australian Literacy Test (0-credit-point compulsory unit) in your first year of study.

-- ELN011 Australian Numeracy Test (0-credit-point compulsory unit) in their first year of study
+- ELN011 Australian Numeracy Test (0-credit-point compulsory unit) in your first year of study.

 - 30 credit points of core units